 BUSINESS DEVELOPMENT AND GROWTH

-The CalAsian Chamber supports policies and legislation that will help California’s API small businesses reach new markets and provide growth opportunities.
+The CalAsian Chamber supports policies and legislation that will help California’s API and small businesses reach new markets and provide growth opportunities.
 This would include legislation that streamlines procurement and certification processes within public entities, provides resources and technical assistance programs for small business, and supports international trade competitiveness.

-- Access to Capital – The CalAsian Chamber supports innovative financing programs that will help create better opportunities for access to capital for small businesses.
+- Access to Capital.
+The CalAsian Chamber supports innovative financing programs that will help create better opportunities for access to capital for small businesses.

-- Small Business Development – CalAsian supports programs that provide technical assistance and resources to the small business community.
+- Small Business Development.
+CalAsian supports programs that provide `technical assistance and resources to the small business community.

-- Workforce Training and Development – A skilled and educated workforce is integral to the success of California’s API-owned businesses and to advance the state’s economic growth and global competitiveness.
-CalAsian Chamber understands that to meet the economic challenges and opportunities our business owners require a well-educated and skilled workforce that is able to compete on a global scale.
+A skilled and educated workforce is integral to the success of California’s API-owned businesses and to advance the state’s economic growth and global competitiveness.
+CalAsian Chamber understands that to meet the economic challenges and opportunities our business owners require a well-educated and skilled workforce that can compete on a global scale.

 The CalAsian Chamber believes it is important for small businesses to have choices in finding healthcare coverage for their business and employees.
 The CalAsian Chamber will make it a priority to remove additional regulations and barriers for affordable and accessible healthcare for small business.

 The CalAsian Chamber’s priority is to support proposals and actions aimed at regulatory fairness, reform and relief for all business.
-CalAsian Chamber supports policies that provide opportunities for new technologies and innovation that help prepare our businesses for the new economy.
+CalAsian Chamber supports policies that provide for opportunities for new technologies and innovation that help prepare our businesses for the new economy.
 One of the most considerable challenges facing small businesses in California today is the regulatory burdens placed upon them by government.
 Regulations come from the federal, state and local levels and many overlap and require repetitive work for a small business owner.

 Unlike large corporations, small business owners generally do not have the professional staff to help with the numerous regulatory mandates required.
 California’s economy depends on the growth of small businesses.
-Small businesses are different from big businesses and need access to new ways to approach and grow.
+Small businesses are not big businesses…only smaller.
+Small businesses are different and need access to new ways to approach and grow.
 In this tough economic climate, small businesses are finding it difficult to be competitive.

 It is often a challenge just to keep their doors open for business.
 CalAsian Chamber’s goal is to assist small business to be successful, which includes supporting proposals that will help streamline and relieve additional regulatory burdens for API and small business owners.

 The cost of government in California, the level of taxation, and the operation of the tax system are highly quantifiable measures that affect the family budgets of all residents.
 A healthy economy provides the most robust and stable revenue for important government programs.